-For this lecture, we use [code] expert and codeboard.io.
-This is a pair of independent online services that provide an exercise submission system and a web-based integrated development environment (IDE).
-The two systems communicate with each other.
+For this lecture, we use [code]expert, an online submission system and web-based integrated development environment (IDE).

 You log into the submission system using the following URL: https://expert.ethz.ch.
 To login, use your regular ETH credentials (nethz username and password).